iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 4 reviews"/>
 </p>

+> Some difficulty with signing in for appointments.
+Redundant with answering questions when starting and then the Ani assistant coming on and asking same questions.
+Staff chat will come on but not allow enough time to respond.
+Fantastic to be able to see therapist this way.
+Appreciate ability to send therapist messages between appointments.
+It helps like journaling and allows them to have information regarding what is going on in my life as stresses.
+Allows coverage of more issues in session<br> :date: __2021-07-29 17:11:02__

 > Really good.
 Had a little trouble with the app finding the available provider, but otherwise really beneficial.
 Prevented a trip to urgent care.<br> :date: __2021-07-19 02:39:18__